chernetskyi8704/kottans-frontend/README.md

   <details>
 <summary>Summary:</summary>

-#### I repeated what I had learned and learned enough new things.
-Some things were easy, and some things were difficult.
-I like working with Map, Filter and Reduce, they make writing and reading code much easier.
+#### I had repeated what I had learned before and learned enough new things, some things were easy, and some things were difficult and took more time to understand.
+I like working with Map, Filter, and Reduce so much, they make writing and reading code much more accessible.

   </details>